isteven/angular-multi-select/README.md

     - Set orientation of checkboxes
     - Enable / disable checkboxes
     - Set maximum number of items to be displayed on the button label
-    - Maximum height of checkbox layer in pixels (will show scrollbar on overflow)
   - Utilizes AngularJS filter
   - Responsive to some extent